Some of the Best Birding in the World

 - Perfect for beginning or experienced birders

-- Easy to walk paths
+- Easy-to-walk paths

 - Native and seasonal migrants

-- Best birding in Tucson
+- Some of the best birding in Tucson

 For visitors and those new to the Sonoran Desert, our easy-walking trails and gardens provide close-up looks at many of the desert specialties.
 Of the more than 500 bird species that spend time in Arizona during the year, 140 are known to have visited the gardens, and on any given morning you might see up to 20 or 30 species here.
 All year long you can watch our state bird, the cactus wren, flit from cactus to tree and back again, chattering as he goes.
 Observe the curved-bill thrasher, with its saucy two-part whistle, scrabbling on the ground or nesting in cholla cactus.
 In spring, you might spot a pair of Gila woodpeckers nurturing their young inside a saguaro cactus hole, or a family of quail, the handsome adults leading a dozen fuzzy, thimble-sized babies through the desert floor.